 Skip to main content

-Estimate your take-home pay in Hawaii for 2026.
-The state levies income tax with a top rate of 11% (1.4% to 11% across 12 brackets).
+Estimate your take-home pay in Hawaii.
+The state levies a graduated income tax that tops out at 11% (1.4% to 11% across 12 brackets).
 This means a portion of every paycheck goes toward state income tax in addition to federal withholding, Social Security, and Medicare.

 Hawaii Tax Snapshot